 Currently CSU does not require SAT/ACT scores for Freshman Admission.
 Students will be eligible for admission by earning a 2.50 or greater “a-g” GPA.
 Students earning a GPA between 2.00 and 2.49 may be evaluated for admission based upon supplemental factors such as number of courses exceeding minimum “a-g” requirements, household income, extracurricular involvement, and other available information that would inform the campus admission decision.
 Each CSU campus will determine the supplemental factors used with GPA to determine eligibility in these cases and communicate these criteria publicly for prospective students.

 Apply to all 9 UC campuses with one application.
 Visit the My UC Application website to apply.
 UC Applications open August 1 and can be submitted November 1 – November 30.
 The deadline to apply to all UC campuses is November 30.
 There are no exceptions to this deadline, so plan ahead and apply early!

-The UC application process includes self-reported information regarding academics (grades in A-G courses taken in grades 10 and 11), SAT/ACT Plus Writing scores, among other factors.
+The UC application process includes self-reported information regarding academics (grades in A-G courses taken in grades 10 and 11) among other factors.
+Currently UC does not require SAT/ACT scores for Freshman Admission.
 UC takes a holistic approach, Comprehensive Review, when admitting students.

 When applying to California Private Colleges and Out of State Colleges, it is important to visit the college’s website directly for application dates, deadlines, requirements, scholarships, and other important information.